cyclotron-bonn/irrad_control/README.rst

 .. code-block:: bash

-   conda create -y -n irrad python=3.8 numpy pyyaml pytables pyzmq pyserial paramiko matplotlib tqdm numba
+   conda create -y -n irrad python=3.8 numpy pyyaml pytables pyzmq pyserial paramiko matplotlib tqdm numba scipy

 Run ``conda activate irrad`` to activate the Python environment.
 To install the required packages that are not available via ``conda``, use ``pip``